-... and other deaths of interest
+... and other unusual deaths

 John Patterson (or Pattinson) Beresford, publican, shot himself.